BUEC500C1/covid19-app-sullyj42/README.md

 I will try to display a flat-list with country information for countries with new cases

 I will then list countries with no new information in a seperate list

+# Update 4/21/20

+Pulling information from various JSON files, was able to hobble together a decent app.

+Plenty of things that could be improved upon
+-- Provide multiple possible country names to match to -- See "United States of America" debacle in the video -- -- Also note, US does not show up in the Map

+-- Impliment filters for the Map screen (currently a huge amount of data on the screen)

+-- Actually use the data-filter on the map screen

+-- Allow data normalization by certain fields (population density, etc) to tease out correlations

+And so on